itsjavi/newbark-unity/README.md

 property of Nintendo, Creatures, inc., and GAME FREAK, inc. and is protected by various copyrights and trademarks.

+The goal of this project is not to create and/or distribute a game, but to learn how to create similar games in Unity.
+So this project apart from being a possible base engine for future similar projects unrelated to the Pokémon franchise, has mainly educational purposes.

 The author believes that the use of this intellectual property for a fan reference is covered by fair use and that the software is significantly impaired without said property included.
 Any use of this copyrighted property is at your own legal risk.